vdesabou/kafka-docker-playground-docs/docs/how-it-works.md

 * `activemq` which is a container required for the test.
 * `connect` container, which overrides value `CONNECT_PLUGIN_PATH` from [`environment/plaintext/docker-compose.yml`](https://github.com/vdesabou/kafka-docker-playground/blob/master/environment/plaintext/docker-compose.yml)

-PLAINTEXT environment is used thanks to the call to [`${DIR}/../../environment/plaintext/start.sh`](https://github.com/vdesabou/kafka-docker-playground/blob/master/environment/plaintext/start.sh), which invokes the docker-compose command in the end like this:
+PLAINTEXT environment is used thanks to the call to [playground start-environment](/playground%20start-environment), which invokes the docker-compose command in the end like this:

 ```bash
 docker-compose -f ../../environment/plaintext/docker-compose.yml -f ${PWD}/docker-compose.plaintext.yml up -d
 ```

-> [!WARNING]
-> The *local* docker-compose file should be named docker-compose.%environment%[.%optional'%].yml
->
-> Example:
->
-> `docker-compose.plaintext.yml` or `docker-compose.plaintext.mtls.yml`
->
-> This is required for [stop.sh](https://github.com/vdesabou/kafka-docker-playground/blob/master/connect/connect-active-mq-sink/stop.sh) script to work properly.

 ### 🔐 Environment SASL/SSL